-It is highly recommended that your puppy eats a commercially formulated dog food specifically for puppies until they are fully grown.
-This is because growing puppies have different nutritional needs compared to adult dogs.
-Puppy diets tend to be higher in calories to support growth and have a slightly different balance of vitamins and minerals to provide optimal nutrition for growing bones and muscles.
-Most veterinary nutritionists do not recommend homemade, raw, or adult diets for puppies because they do not contain the right balance of nutrients to support rapid growth.
-Therefore, these diets may lead to developmental abnormalities or deficiencies.
+Your puppy should eat a commercial diet that is specifically formulated for puppies.
+Growing puppies have different nutritional needs than adult dogs, and puppy food is formulated to meet these needs.
+Puppy diets tend to be higher in calories to support growth, and have a different balance of vitamins and minerals to provide optimal nutrition for growing bones and muscles.
+Most veterinary nutritionists do not recommend homemade, raw, or adult dog food diets for puppies because these diets do not provide the right balance of nutrients to support rapid growth and may lead to developmental abnormalities.

 How should I transition my dog to adult food?